olexnzarov/perehliadach/perehliadach-cli/README.md

 ## How to use

-`java -jar ./cli.jar --input signed-file.pdf.asice --output ./validation-result`
+`java -jar ./cli.jar --input=signed-file.pdf.asice --output=./validation-result`

 **Output Structure:**